High School Specialized Programs

 Academy of FinanceThe Academy of Finance (AOF) is one program affiliated with the National Academy Foundation.
 It is a two or three-year program available to sophomores, juniors and seniors.
 This national program is designed to prepare students with practical skills to enter the world of business and finance.
-The academy is offered at Washington and Roosevelt High Schools and includes a partnership through the University of South Dakota.
+The academy is offered at the CTE Academy and includes a partnership through the University of South Dakota.

-AOF students have the opportunity to earn 17 college credits while in high school.
-A paid summer internship and field trips to Minneapolis and the University of South Dakota campus are part of the program.
-Citigroup and an advisory board of students, teachers, parents, administrators and business partners support AOF financially.
+AOF students have the opportunity to earn up to 17 college credits while in high school.
+A summer internship and field trips to local businesses and the University of South Dakota campus are part of the program.
+Citibank, N.A. and an advisory board of students, teachers, parents, administrators and business partners support AOF financially.

 To learn more about the Academy of Finance, contact the AOF Facilitator.